Tag Archives: elvis book

 Rock and roll fans know about the historic meeting in 1965 between Elvis Presley and The Beatles.
 However, most mistakenly believe that was the only connection between the two biggest rock and roll acts of all time.

 After that meeting (and even before), there were many positive ways that The Beatles and Elvis Presley connected personally and professionally, and at the very least, had empathy for each other.
 However, on the surface, it looked like The Beatles and Elvis couldn’t be farther apart.

 How can we compare or quantify the popularity of the two biggest acts in the history of the music business?
-The new book, Elvis: Behind The Legend, attempts to answer this daunting question by comparing the record sales of Elvis Presley to the Beatles.
+Author Trina Young attempts to answer this daunting question by comparing the record sales of Elvis Presley to the Beatles.
 As simple as this may seem, the answer is surprisingly complicated.

 Although historically The Recording Industry Association of America (RIAA) did not start tabulating record sales until 1958, in later years, they have gone back and recalculated their figures to include all of Elvis Presley’s certified singles, albums and EPs released before 1958.

 The RIAA says that Elvis Presley falls behind the Beatles in terms of total album sales.
 The RIAA tabulates album sales in the U.S. only.
-As of July 2015, Elvis has sold 135.5* million albums in the U.S., which is third behind The Beatles who have sold 178 million albums in the U.S. and just half a million less than Garth Brooks who has sold 136* million. (*Note: Read how these figures were quietly updated in July 2015)
+As of November 2021, Elvis has sold 146.5 million albums in the U.S., which is third behind The Beatles who have sold 183 million albums in the U.S. and 10.5 million less than Garth Brooks who has sold 157 million.

 However, when exploring the RIAA Gold and Platinum Searchable Database online (RIAA.com), the RIAA figures show that in the U.S. Elvis sold twice as many singles (50.5 million) compared to The Beatles (25 million).